hail-is/hail/README.md

 - chat with the Hail team in our [Zulip chatroom](https://hail.zulipchat.com).
 - post to the [Discussion Forum](http://discuss.hail.is) for user support and feature requests, or to share your Hail-powered science
-- please report any suspected bugs to [github issues](https://github.com/hail-is/hail/issues)
+- please report any suspected bugs to [GitHub issues](https://github.com/hail-is/hail/issues)

 Hail uses a continuous deployment approach to software development, which means we frequently add new features.
 We update users about changes to Hail via the Discussion Forum.
 We recommend creating an account on the Discussion Forum so that you can subscribe to these updates.